Baby Feeding Chart: What to Feed and When, From Newborn to 12 Months

 In the first few days, babies generally only need about ½ an ounce to 1 ounce during each feeding.
 This gradually increases over time.
 Formula-fed newborns or babies fed from bottles are able to take in more during feeding than breastfed infants.
 This allows you to space out feedings by about three to four hours.

-As your baby reaches their 1-month milestone, they will need at least 4 ounces per feeding to get the nourishment they require.
+As your baby reaches the 1-month milestone, they will need at least 4 ounces per feeding to receive the necessary nourishment.

 Keep in mind that solids are only a supplement at this stage, and that breast milk or formula is still your baby’s most important source of nutrition.
 Start with 1 or 2 tablespoons of food per day and continue to include about 32 ounces of breast milk or formula in your 6-month-old’s feeding schedule.